TomerKigel/AgentTown/README.md

 directories you have installed.

-The project was developed in Visual Studio 2019 and uses toolset v142 but should work fine with any newer toolset.
+The project was developed in Visual Studio 2019 and uses toolset v142.
-If you are trying to build on a newer version of Visual Studio (2022 or higher) you might not have toolset v142 installed so you have two options.
+If you are trying to build on a newer version of Visual Studio (2022 or higher) you might not have toolset v142 installed so you will need to install it.
-Either install the older toolset or change the toolset from v142 to the new toolset(v143 or higher).

 In the